Marketing Cloud Access, Support, and Process

 To be granted and retain access and have the ability to send email, a new user must:

 - Fill out the Salesforce Marketing Cloud Access Application form, access is granted to Pepperdine University faculty and staff, with limited access to student employees.
-Each School or major University Unit will have 1-2 senders, this will be an individual who has a proven confidence in following University email policy, best practice, and brand and editorial standards.
+Each School or major University Unit will have 1-2 senders, this will be an individual who has proven confidence in following University email policy, best practice, and brand and editorial standards.
 Student employees will not have access to send email on behalf of the University.

 - Read and understand the intent and effect of the U.S. Government CAN-SPAM Act of 2003 and other legislation governing mass email marketing